-This unit has been designed to be as maintenance-free as possible, but here are a few simple things you must do to keep it working properly:

-- Test it at least once a week. - Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
+Use only the replacement batteries listed below.
+The unit may not operate properly with other batteries.
+Never use rechargea batteries since they may not provide a constant charge.
+This unit has been designed to be as maintenance-free as possible, but there are a few simple things you must do to keep it working properly: - · Test it at least once a week. - Clean the Smoke/CO Alarm at least once a month; gently vacuum the outside of the Smoke/CO Alarm using your household vacuum's soft brush attachment.
 Test the Smoke/CO Alarm.
-Never use water, cleaners or solvents since they may damage the unit. - If the Smoke/CO Alarm becomes contaminated by excessive dirt, dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately - Relocate the unit if it sounds frequent unwanted alarms.
-See "Where This Alarm Should Not Be Installed" for details. - When the battery becomes weak, the Alarm will "chirp" about once a minute (the low battery warning).
-This warning should last 7 days, but you should replace the battery immediately to continue your If the battery is dead or missing, the Alarm cannot operate.
+Never use water, cleaners or solvents since they may damage the unit. - If the Smoke/CO Alarm becomes contaminated by excessive dirt. dust and/or grime, and cannot be cleaned to avoid unwanted alarms, replace the unit immediately. - Relocate the unit if it sounds frequent unwanted alarms.
+See "Where This Alarm Should Not Be Installed" for details. - When the battery back-up becomes weak, the Alarm will "chirp" about once a minute (the low battery warning).
+This warning should last 7 days, but you should replace the battery immediately to continue your protection.
+This Alarm must have AC or battery power to operate.
+If AC power fails, and the battery is dead or missing, the Alarm cannot operate.
+AWARNING!

 DO NOT spray cleaning chemicals or insect sprays directly on or near the Alarm.
 DO NOT paint over the Alarm.
-Doing so may permanently
+Doing so may permanently damage the Alarm.
 CHOOSING A REPLACEMENT BATTERY:

 This Smoke/CO Alarm requires one standard 9V alkaline battery.
-The #MN1604 or MX1604; Eveready "Energizer" 522.
+The ollowing alkaline batteries are acceptable as replacements: Duracel #MN1604 or MX1604: Eveready "Energizer" 522.
 You can also use an Ultralife 9V lithium battery U9VL-J, U9VL-J-P for longer service life between battery changes.
-These batteries are available at many local
+These batteries are available at many

+local retail stores.
+IMPORTANT!

+Actual battery service life depends on the Smoke/CO Alarm and the environment in which it is installed.
+All the batteries specified above are acceptable replacement batteries for this unit.
+Regardless of the sted batterv life. vou MUST replace the batter immediately once the unit starts "chirping" (the "low battery warning").

+WHAT YOU NEED TO KNOW ABOUT CO

+WHAT IS CO?